There are tons of benefits for those that are interested in opening a Roth IRA. But, before I dive in, here is a quick recap of what a Roth IRA is:

 But I wouldn’t ramble such much about the Roth IRA if there was not a way around that.
 There is always the option of a backdoor IRA, in which a traditional IRA is converted to a Roth IRA.
 Beware though because you will have to pay taxes on the contributions that were deducted.

-If you also contribute enough tax-deductible income into a 401k (and other pre-tax retirement account) that reduces your income to be within the limits you could also be eligible.
+If you also contribute enough tax-deductible income into a 401k (and other pre-tax retirement accounts) that reduces your income to be within the limits you could also be eligible.

 - Tax: The main and most prominent benefit of Roth IRA is simply the fact that it gives you a tax-free retirement.
-With a traditional IRA individual get a tax break when they deposit money into the account.
-This contribution is considered tax deductible.
-This however mean that when it is time to start thinking about settling down in Florida (or Arizona) in our sunset years you’ll have to pay taxes on that money based on your income level.
+With a traditional IRA individuals get a tax break when they deposit money into the account.
+This contribution is considered tax-deductible.
+This however means that when it is time to start thinking about settling down in Florida (or Arizona) in our sunset years you’ll have to pay taxes on that money based on your income level.

-With A Roth IRA however, you paid for the taxes up front because only post-tax money goes into the account.
-This means that when it is time to withdrawal money from the account, you would have already cut uncle Sam his slice and you’ll can call it good.
+With A Roth IRA, however, you paid for the taxes upfront because only post-tax money goes into the account.
+This means that when it is time to withdraw money from the account, you would have already cut uncle Sam his slice and you’ll can call it good.

-Also, because you already paid the taxes on it there is not RMD’s on it.
+Also, because you already paid the taxes on it there are no RMDs on it.
 RMD stands for required minimum distribution.
-For other retirement account it means that when you reach 70.5 the government to start taking money out of these accounts so you can start cutting them their check for the taxes you didn’t pay in the past.
+For other retirement accounts, it means that when you reach 70.5 the government to start taking money out of these accounts so you can start cutting them their check for the taxes you didn’t pay in the past.

-- Are first time home buyers or those that have not owned a home in more than 2 years can withdraw up to $10,000 of earning from a Roth without getting slapped with penalties.
-Those people who have also satisfied the 5-year rule then this can be withdrawn without taxer or penalty.
-Those who have not will pay taxes on the withdraw but will not pay the 10% penalty.
+- First-time home buyers or those that have not owned a home in more than 2 years can withdraw up to $10,000 of earnings from a Roth without getting slapped with penalties.
+Those people who have also satisfied the 5-year rule can be withdrawn without taxer or penalty.
+Those who have not will pay taxes on the withdrawal but will not pay the 10% penalty.

 - Those with educational expenses can also use this money.
-Qualified education expenses are those like paying for college, grad school for yourself, spouse or children.
-Money can then with withdrawn penalty free, but not tax free if the 5-year rule has been satisfied.
+Qualified education expenses are those like paying for college, or grad school for yourself, your spouse, or your children.
+Money can then with withdrawn penalty-free, but not tax-free if the 5-year rule has been satisfied.

-So, after this very detailed benefit list I hope I have managed to persuade you to open an account if you have not ready.
-Using retirement account to our advantage is key to becoming financially independent.
+So, after this very detailed benefit list I hope, I have managed to persuade you to open an account if you have not ready.
+Using retirement accounts to our advantage is key to becoming financially independent.